mccarthydanielle/JSDesignPatterns/notes.md

 - Flyweights share data across objects so we only do it ONCE.
 Kind of like adding functions to prototypes.
 - Results in smaller memory footprint
 - Only useful if you have large #s of objects, this will not do a lot of good because there is some overhead to implementing this pattern.
 - Least likely to be used but when you need it, you need it.
 You need w/ large datasets

-#### Structural Design Patterns Summary

 # Behavorial Patterns

+#### Observer Pattern

+- Allows a collection of objects to watch an object and be notified of changes
+- Allows for loosely coupled system
+- One object is the focal point
+- Group of objects watch for objects
+- Example
+  - There are observers and the subject.
+The observers listen for changes in the subject.
+    - Observers
+      - logging
+      - notification
+      - auditing
+    - Subject
+      - Task

+#### Mediator Pattern

+- Object that controls communication between objects so neither object has to be coupled to the others.
+- Allows for loosely coupled system
+- One object manages all communication
+- Many to many relationship

+#### Command Pattern

+- Encapsulates the calling of a method as an object
+- You would do this because it allows you to fully decouple the execution from the implementation
+- Allows for less fragile implementation
+- Support undo operation
+- Supports auditing and logging of operations

+#### Behavorial Design Patterns Summary

+-

 TODO
 show all ways to create constructor / prototypes (old and new)